Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Introduction

 At best, current practice reports confidence intervals (CIs) reflecting variation from repeated sampling at identical settings, ignoring prompt sensitivity, item heterogeneity, and their interactions.
 Figure \ref{fig:underestimation} presents simulation results showing that we should expect under-coverage to \emph{worsen} with more items, because omitted variance from prompt and judge choices does not shrink with~$N$.\footnote{Scenarios D and E overlap.
 Variance parameters estimated via REML according to the framework introduced below; 1,000 simulation replicates per data point (see Section~\ref{si:simulations} for simulation details).}

 The problem is especially urgent in benchmarking, where unstable scores make rank-order differences between closely spaced models (or systems under test, SUT) uninterpretable for evaluators and give model developers exploitable degrees of freedom.
-Both vulnerabilities are well-documented.
-On the interpretability side, semantics-preserving input perturbations have accounted for up to half of performance variance \citep{romanou2026brittlebench}, and minor reorderings of answer choices have shifted MMLU leaderboard rankings by up to 8~positions \citep{alzahrani2024benchmarks}.
-On the exploitation side, adversarially-optimized responses have achieved an 86.5\% length-controlled win rate on AlpacaEval~2.0 \citep{zheng2025cheating}, and removing fewer than 10 of roughly 60,000 Chatbot Arena human preferences (0.02\%) has flipped the top-ranked model \citep{huang2026dropping}.
+On stable measurement, \citet{romanou2026brittlebench} show that semantics-preserving input perturbations explain near half of performance variance, minor reorderings of answer choices shift MMLU leaderboard rankings by up to 8~positions \citep{alzahrani2024benchmarks}, and on Chatbot Arena dropping just 0.003\% of human preferences is enough to flip the top-ranked model \citep{huang2026dropping}.
+With respect to exploitation, \citet{singh2025leaderboard} document best-of-$K$ leaderboard gaming in production, the mechanism Section~\ref{sec:gaming} quantifies.

 Ignoring this variability can harm the scientific literature as well.
 One re-evaluation study found 31\% of hypotheses tested with LLM annotations yielded incorrect conclusions under LLM configuration variation (model, prompt, temperature, output mapping), and found malicious actors could reverse the sign of 68\% of statistically significant effects through adversarial configuration selection \citep{baumann2025llmhacking}.
 Other work has found that formatting choices alone produced a 76-point accuracy spread \citep{sclar2024sensitivity}, while infrastructure nondeterminism shifted results by up to nine percentage points even at temperature zero \citep{yuan2025numerical}.\footnote{Setting $T = 0$ does not eliminate model uncertainty.
 Greedy decoding selects the highest-probability token at each step, producing deterministic output, but the model's distribution over tokens retains entropy.
 The apparent precision masks the variance that sampling at $T > 0$ would reveal.
 For chain-of-thought models, greedy decoding over an extended reasoning trace compounds early token choices into a single path that may not reflect the model's full distribution over answers \citep{renze2024temperature}.}